A Concentration Bound for TD(0) with Function Approximation: Background on TD(0)

-TD(0) is an algorithm for policy evaluation, i.e., for learning the performance of a fixed policy, and not for optimizing over policies \citep{vanRoyTsitsiklis}.
-Hence a stationary policy is fixed a priori, giving us a time homogeneous uncontrolled Markov chain $\{Y_n\}$ over a finite state space $S$.
+TD(0) is an algorithm for policy evaluation, i.e., for learning the performance of a fixed policy, and not for optimizing over policies.
+Hence a stationary policy is fixed a priori, giving us a time homogeneous uncontrolled Markov chain $\{Y_n\}$ over a finite state space $\mathcal{S}$.
 The transition probabilities are given by $p(\cdot|\cdot)$, where the dependence on the policy is suppressed.
-Assume that the chain is aperiodic irreducible with the stationary distribution $\pi=[\pi(1),...,\pi(s)], s=|S|$.
-Let $D$ denote the $s\times s$ diagonal matrix whose $i$\textsuperscript{th} diagonal entry is $\pi(i)$.
-Reward $r(i)$ is received when a transition from state $i$ takes place.
+Assume that the chain is aperiodic irreducible with the stationary distribution $\pi=[\pi(1),...,\pi(S)], S=|\mathcal{S}|$.
+Let $D$ denote the $S\times S$ diagonal matrix whose $s$\textsuperscript{th} diagonal entry is $\pi(s)$.
+Reward $r(s)$ is received when a transition from state $s$ takes place.
+Note that this reward can be stochastic as well, and the additional noise thereof can be combined with other noise terms without affecting our concentration result.
+For simplicity, we assume that we receive a deterministic $r(s)$.
 The objective is to evaluate the long term discounted reward for each state given by the ``value function''

-Here $0<\gamma<1$ is a discount factor.
-The dynamic programming equation for evaluating the same is given by which can be written as the following vector equation
+Here $0<\gamma<1$ is the discount factor.
+The dynamic programming equation for evaluating the same is